 There are many more spiritual books I'll share another time, but this list will give you a glimpse into my world of books (though I also read business books, novels, and other nonfiction).
+See the Heartspoken Reading Room for a few I've reviewed.
 I'd love to know what books you've found especially helpful in your seeker's journey.

 Each issue of our monthly Compass Points Newsletter is a quick 3-5 minute read with keys to the Heartspoken Life.

 Receive surprises that lift your spirits or make your life more Heartspoken, delivered straight to your inbox.